-As marketers across functions are being tasked to do more with less.
+Marketers across functions are being tasked to do more with less.
 News about the collapsing agency model, consolidation of technology partners, and emerging focus on in-house capabilities are not sensationalistic – they’re today’s marketing reality.
 In the past year alone, Marc Pritchard, Chief Brand Officer at P&G has essentially made it his rallying cry – and other marketing leaders are following suit.
 Pritchard is well on his way to slashing the number of agencies P&G is working with from 6,000+ to just over 1,200; has reduced media spend 50% while gaining market share in key product categories, and has put all partners on notice (agencies, social networks, technology vendors) who do not comply with its new standards of transparency.

 The reality is that consumers are sharing the reality of their brand experiences more now than ever before.
 In today’s modern society, brands are now being experienced and recorded in ways marketers never planned for.
 It’s a big shift.
 Marketers are being bombarded constantly with photos, videos, and reviews of their products being shared by consumers every day that validate their interests and their expertise.
 Marketers across all functions have the remarkable opportunity to know and understand their brands, products, and consumers like they never have before.
-But to access the insights from that data requires technology, algorithms and expertise to comprehend – often requiring the unique combined intelligence of a consumer research and insights team paired with access provided by influencer, CRM and loyalty marketing teams.
+But to access the insights from that data requires technology, algorithms, and expertise to comprehend – often requiring the unique combined intelligence of a consumer research and insights team paired with access provided by influencer, CRM and loyalty marketing teams.

-But social listening and access to mass consumer panels does not guarantee quality insights.
+But social listening and access to mass consumer panels do not guarantee quality insights.
 Why settle for direct access to any consumers’ opinion, when marketers can have direct access to and leverage the collective intelligence of not only their own consumers, but those consumers who are influential, knowledgeable experts about relevant products, brands, or topics?
-Qualified research panels are no longer a “nice-to-have,” but key to getting or maintaining competitive advantage.
+Qualified research panels are no longer a “nice-to-have,” but the key to getting or maintaining a competitive advantage.
 This is especially true for legacy consumer brands that lack the foundational consumer communities that customer-centric, digitally native vertical brands have developed with intentional design from the start.

 To gain buy-in from the influencer marketing leads, research and consumer insights marketers need to be able to state and communicate cost and time efficiencies that you’ll both gain, and as well, the risks of managing a sub-par consumer panel.